This post may contain affiliate links. Please see my disclosure policy for details.

 Related post – how to find the Robin Hood Statue in Nottingham!

 The Ye Olde Trip to Jerusalem dates all the way back to 1189 and stakes a claim to be England’s oldest pub.

 ‘Trip’ or ‘Trypp’ in medieval terms used to mean a halt on a journey.
 It’s believed that crusaders would stop here on their way to Jerusalem, or the Holy Land, hence where the pub got its unusual name.

-King Richard I, the Lionheart, is thought to have drank here on his way to Jerusalem as he was a commander in the Third Crusade.
+King Richard I, the Lionheart, is thought to have drunk here on his way to Jerusalem as he was a commander in the Third Crusade.